xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

                     |
                     \  op(i)(V(z))  if entry from state 'z'

+Later procedures rely on stored reference copies of variables.
+Those values are stored in so called 'auxiliary variables' as defined below.

+DEFINITION: A, A(v) -- Auxiliary Variables

+   The term auxiliary variable 'A(v)' specifies a variable that may store the a 'snapshot' of a variable 'v'-s content upon entry into a mouth state.

+   'A' names the set of all auxiliary variables.

 Let 'recipe' be the procedure to determine the DCV in a state without considering any previous operation.
 That is, if for all states all recipes are known, then all operations along the state machine transitions can be removed.